 Our policy towards our stakeholders is clear: we actively engage, we listen, we seek to understand their ideas and concerns and, where it is within our ability, we act.
 Relationship management ranges from passive to more active engagement, i.e. from informing to involving them.
 We engage with our stakeholders in a number of ways:

-- Formal stakeholder consultation meetings/stakeholder dialogues with our industry peers, with workers, union representatives, non-governmental organisations (NGOs) and our business partners.
+- Formal stakeholder consultation meetings/ stakeholder dialogs with our industry peers, with workers, union representatives, non-governmental organizations (NGOs) and our business partners.

 - Meetings with socially responsible investment (SRI) analysts

-- Internal reporting and induction programmes with our employees
+- Internal reporting and induction programs with our employees

 - Responding to enquiries from consumers, interest groups and the media